Experimental design for Partially Observed Markov Decision Processes: Modified HMM theory

 \begin{myassump} Modified Strong Mixing Conditions.
 For each control $u$ there exist a transition kernel $K^u: Y\rightarrow X$ and measurable functions $\varsigma^-$ and $\varsigma^+$ from $Y$ to $(0,\infty)$ such that for any $A \in \mathcal{X}$ and $y \in Y$,

 \end{myassump}

-Lemma $4.3.22$ in Cappe et al. \cite{Cappe} uses the mixing conditions stated above to establish contracting bounds on the Dobrushin coefficient.
-We restate the lemma for the POMDP case, where we also condition on the controls, and use the modified mixing conditions.
+Lemma $4.3.22$ in \citet{Cappe} uses the mixing conditions stated above to establish contracting bounds on the Dobrushin coefficient.
+We restate the Lemma for the POMDP case, where we also condition on the controls, and use the modified mixing conditions.